khanhnvy120800/NotebookLM/result/Contextual Q&A.md

 ### **Method**
 Lecture content and textbook excerpts were uploaded, then questions were asked using plain English, such as:
-- “What affects email open rates?”
+- “Criteria for Dividing Customers into Target Groups”
-- “How is ROI measured in digital marketing?”
+- “How to Rank High in Search Engines?”
-- “What is the AIDA model?”
+- “What is SEO?”

 The goal was to verify:
 - Whether responses were accurate and context-based